Iamspe denies adequate treatment for child with rare disease - News

 As Iamspe has not yet complied with the determination, Enoque’s parents filed another urgent action to block R$ 100 thousand from the health plan.
 Once again, the Justice of São Paulo was favorable to the treatment of Enoch paid by the assistance institute.

-“Iamspe cannot determine which disease it will treat or not, it has an obligation to provide treatment for all diseases.
-In the case of Enoch, medical care is not being provided in full, putting the child’s life at risk.”
+“Iamspe cannot determine which disease it will treat or not, it has an obligation to offer treatment for all diseases.
+In the case of Enoch, medical care is not being provided in full, putting the child’s life at risk”, says the lawyer.

-In a note to R7, Iamspe limited itself to informing that Enoque was admitted to the HSPE (Hospital of the State Public Servant) on Thursday (13) and is hospitalized in the pediatric ward of the unit.
-The municipality also added that the teams have already enrolled the child on the waiting list for a bowel transplant.
+In a note sent to R7 on Wednesday (19), the Iamspe stated that it is negotiating with the Hospital Sabará so that the boy undergoes a specialized consultation on site.
+See the full note:

+This Wednesday (19), the Hospital do Servidor Público Estadual (HSPE) started negotiations with the Sabará Children’s Hospital so that patient EM A, 4 years old, with cartilage-hair hypoplasia with intestinal failure, undergo a specialized consultation. .
+Compliance with the court order also includes the registration of the child in the Intestinal Bankruptcy Group of the public network for the analysis of the need for a transplant via SUS.

 THE R7 questioned the state health department about the judicial determination and treatment, but did not receive a response until the publication of this article.